oldfashionedrobot/angular_on_rails/README.md

 $ rails db:create
 $ rails db:migrate
 ```
  That should clone the app, install the gems, and set up your database.
 You can run the server with `rails s`.
 Once it's running, try creating a User for yourself by signing up.
+Also make sure that you're working in the `master` branch.

 ## Adding angular to Rails
 In this walkthrough we're going to use NPM to manage our front end dependencies.
 In the command line run: